elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

   What is the dataview plugin for querying, would that help to maintain things automatically?

-- how should I organize external references? zotero/citekeys for everything seems like a lot of overhead; not sure how aliases work in practice, but I think I need dedicated pages to notice patterns in the graph (like if I mention Deep Work in multiple contexts, that should be discoverable and not just a bunch of outbound links)

-- terminology for external references? inspiration, pollenators, further reading, ???.
-Something may be thought provoking, not necessarily something I agree with.
+-  Something may be thought provoking, not necessarily something I agree with.

 - what's lacking is the federated aspect of easily sharing these ideas?